digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/fixed-rate-bond.rst

 #####################################################

 This tutorial describes how to define and lifecycle a fixed rate bond instrument.
-It is similar to the :doc:`Lifecycling <lifecycling>` tutorial, in that it describes how lifecycle rules and events can be used to evolve instruments over time.
+It is similar to the :doc:`Lifecycling <../getting-started/lifecycling>` tutorial, in that it describes how lifecycle rules and events can be used to evolve instruments over time.
 However, there is one main difference:

-* The :doc:`Lifecycling <lifecycling>` tutorial describes a dividend event, which is something that the issuer defines on an ongoing basis.
+* The :doc:`Lifecycling <../getting-started/lifecycling>` tutorial describes a dividend event, which is something that the issuer defines on an ongoing basis.
 Only once the date and amount of a dividend payment has been defined, the issuer creates a distribution event accordingly.
 * This tutorial describes a fixed rate bond, where all coupon payments are defined in advance.
 They are all encoded in the instrument definition.
 Hence, the issuer does not need to create distribution events on an ongoing bases.
 Instead, one lifecycle rule in combination with time